vegasjj/exp-net-fundamentals-2025-Q2/projects/week1/env-automation/README.md

 ## Check Your AWS Account

-We need to check that we are signed in to the ritght AWS account
+We need to check that we are signed in to the right AWS account

 ```sh
 aws sts get-caller-identity